About Chateau d’Ivry-la-Bataille

 Chateau d’Ivry-la-Bataille has marked similarities with later Norman castle keeps in Normandy, notably Avranches in France and Colchester Castle and the White Tower at the Tower of London in England.
 It has been suggested that Ivry was the model for these buildings.

-The castle was reconstructed several times up to the 15th century and today only ruins now remain, forming an attractive walk overlooking the valley of the River Eure.
+Today only ruins now remain.
+The ruins can be viewed as part of a scenic walk overlooking the valley of the River Eure.
 It is an official historical monument of France.